pinterestPinterestamazonAmazoninstagramInstagram

 Troubleshooting

-• If puree is too thick, add liquid 1 tablespoon at a time.
+• If the puree is too thick, add liquid 1 tablespoon at a time and blend again.

-• If puree is stringy, blend longer while still warm.
+• If the puree is stringy, blend longer while the sweet potato is still warm.

 Can I make sweet potato baby food without a blender?

 Yes.
-Cook sweet potatoes until very soft, then mash thoroughly with a fork or potato masher and thin with small amounts of liquid.
+Cook the sweet potato until very soft, then mash thoroughly with a fork or potato masher and thin with small amounts of liquid.

 How long does homemade sweet potato baby food last?

-Store in the fridge for up to 48 hours, or freeze in small portions for up to 2 months for best quality.
+For best quality, refrigerate in airtight containers for up to 48 hours or freeze small portions for up to 2 months.

 Can I mix sweet potato puree with breast milk or formula?